The Hate U Give: Plot

 Khalil's death becomes a national news story.
-The media portrays Khalil as a gang banger and drug dealer, while portraying the white officer who killed him more favorably.
+The media portrays Khalil as a gang banger and drug dealer, while portraying One-Fifteen more favorably.
 Starr's identity as the witness is initially kept secret from everyone outside Starr's family, including her younger brother Sekani.
 Keeping the secret from her white boyfriend Chris and her best friends Hailey Grant and Maya Yang – who all attend Williamson Prep – weighs on Starr, as does her need to keep her Williamson and Garden Heights personalities separate.
 Starr's struggles with her identity are further complicated after her mother gets a higher-paying job and the family moves out of Garden Heights.

-After a grand jury fails to indict the white officer, Garden Heights erupts into both peaceful protests and riots.
-The failure of the criminal justice system to hold the officer accountable pushes Starr to take an increasingly public role, first giving a television interview and then speaking out during the protests, which are met by police in riot gear.
-Her increasing identification with the people of Garden Heights causes tension with Starr's friends, especially with her boyfriend Chris.
-But by the end of the novel, Starr and Maya have started standing up to Hailey's racist comments while Chris offers support to Starr.
+After a grand jury fails to indict One-Fifteen, Garden Heights erupts into both peaceful protests and riots.
+The failure of the criminal justice system to hold One-Fifteen accountable pushes Starr to take an increasingly public role, first giving a television interview and then speaking out during the protests, which are met by police in riot gear.
+Her increasing identification with the people of Garden Heights causes tension with Starr's friends, especially with her boyfriend Chris as well as Hailey, who makes racist comments at Starr.
+But by the end of the novel, Starr and Maya have started standing up to Hailey's comments while Chris offers support to Starr.

 The climax of the novel occurs during the riot following the grand jury decision.
-Starr, Chris, Seven, and DeVante – whom Maverick helped leave the King Lords – successfully defend Maverick's store from King.
+Starr, Chris, Seven, and DeVante – a teenager whom Maverick helped leave the King Lords – defend Maverick's store from King, though it does get burned down.
 The neighborhood stands up to King and as a result of testimony by DeVante, King is arrested and expected to be imprisoned for a lengthy sentence.
-Starr promises to keep Khalil's memory alive and to continue her advocacy against injustice.
+Starr promises to keep Khalil's memory alive and to continue her advocacy against injustice as Garden Heights rebuilds.